 Additionally, we hope that this website and the information contained herein, might serve as a tool for others.
 We would like to share our experiences and what we learned, what we faced and how we approached the issues, and how we pursued the avenues of preservation with other "concerned citizens" or "grass roots organizations", who may be facing similar situations in their struggles to preserve what we value and respect.

 Change is eminent, but not always necessary.
 It is our prerogative, as a people, to stand in opposition when that change infringes on what is best.
-We, as ordinary citizens, have a voice and a right to be heard when progress threatens that which we revere as tangible reminders of our past - and it is possible for a few people to make a difference.
+We, as ordinary citizens, have a voice and a right to be heard when progress threatens that which we revere as tangible reminders of our past - and it is possible for a few people to make difference.

 ~The Woodstock Site - Historic Preservation Activists ~